-Assessment: Participation Exercise (10%)
+Assessment: Presentation (10%)

+Coursework 1 (10%)

-Coursework 1 (40%) Examination (50%)
+Coursework 2 (40%)

+Examination (40%)

-Assessment Description: 1) Participation exercise
+Assessment Description: 1) Student presentation

-During each week students should prepare for and attend the seminars which align to module themes.
-To gain the marks for participation, students should sign up to partake in and lead one seminar with a 10 minute presentation addressing the questions in the seminar preparation sheet, which includes doing the preparatory reading.
+Students should sign up to partake in and lead one 10 minute presentation addressing the questions in the seminar preparation sheet, which includes doing the preparatory reading.

-- 2) The essay is a 1,500 word piece of work in which students choose 1 out of 5 questions to answer, which relate to the course themes.
-Students are able to take advantage of the opportunity to get formative feedback on an essay draft, several weeks prior to submitting their essay.
-They are also supported through 4 workshop sessions on academic writing and referencing skills delivered by CAS. - 3) A MCQ exam is provided to students during the May / June exam period using inbuilt Canvas quiz facilities.
+- 2) The essay plan is a chance to get formative feedback before the essay.
+It should contain an introduction, thesis statement, a main body, a conclusion and an annotated bibliography. - 3) The essay is a 1,500 word piece of work in which students choose 1 out of 5 questions to answer, which relate to the course themes.
+Students are able to take advantage of the opportunity to get formative feedback on an essay plan, several weeks prior to submitting their essay.
+They are also supported through 4 workshop sessions on academic writing and referencing skills delivered by CAS. - 4) A MCQ exam is provided to students during the May / June exam period using inbuilt Canvas quiz facilities.
 Students are given an opportunity to practice multiple choice quizzes in the last week of term during a dedicated revision session using live, interactive quiz software.